Lawmakers are scrambling to figure out how to rein in social media platforms

 The first stirrings of regulation

+During Gina Raimondo’s confirmation hearing on Tuesday for Commerce Department Secretary, she said she thinks Section 230 needs reform.
+It’s unclear where exactly the President Biden stands on the issue.
+However, in an interview with The New York Times in 2020, President Biden said Section 230 should be “revoked” and that social platforms should be subject to civil liability.

-There are concerns over changing Section 230.
-Today, a group of more than 70 organizations focused on issues like racial justice, LGBTQ+, sex worker, and immigration rights sent a letter to Congress and the Biden/Harris administration urging lawmakers not to repeal Section 230 or create overly broad exemptions to the law.
+But there are concerns over changing Section 230.
+The same day as Raimondo’s confirmation hearing, a group of more than 70 organizations focused on issues like racial justice, LGBTQ+, sex worker, and immigration rights sent a letter to Congress and the Biden/Harris administration urging lawmakers not to repeal Section 230 or create overly broad exemptions to the law.
 “Gutting Section 230 would make it more difficult for web platforms to combat the type of dangerous rhetoric that led to the attack on the Capitol,” the letter reads.
 “And certain carve outs to the law could threaten human rights and silence movements for social and racial justice that are needed now more than ever.”

 The group advocates for the passage of a bill sponsored by Senator Elizabeth Warren and Representative Ro Khanna to examine the fallout from the last change to Section 230 in 2018, which made internet companies liable for any ads for prostitution.
 The law was intended to cut down on illegal sex trafficking, but spooked web platforms which tried to evade scrutiny by pulling sex workers and their content offline.
 This had an incredible impact not only on their income, but on their safety.
 Online, sex workers were able to screen clients before meeting them.
 Rather than amend Section 230, the letter recommends lawmakers “hold hearings on the human rights and civil liberties implications of altering the law before legislating further.”